 Kindergarten

-Kindergarten students must be 5 years old Child must be 5 years old before September 2, 2023.
+Kindergarten students must be 5 years old before September 2, 2023.

 Transitional Kindergarten